Sildenafil: United States

+Sildenafil is available as a generic drug in the United States, labeled for pulmonary arterial hypertension, and to treat erectile dysfunction, as the patent expired in April 2020.

+In the US, Revatio and Viagra are marketed by Viatris after Upjohn was spun off from Pfizer.

 Brazil

 Pfizer's patent on sildenafil citrate expired in Brazil in 2010.

 Canada

 In Canada, Pfizer's patent 2,324,324 for Revatio (sildenafil used to treat pulmonary hypertension) was found invalid by the Federal Court in June 2010, on an application by Ratiopharm Inc.

 On 8 November 2012, the Supreme Court of Canada ruled that Pfizer's patent 2,163,446 on Viagra was invalid from the beginning because the company did not provide full disclosure in its application.
 The decision, Teva Canada Ltd. v.
 Pfizer Canada Inc., pointed to section 27(3)(b) of The Patent Act which requires that disclosure must include sufficient information "to enable any person skilled in the art or science to which it pertains" to produce it.
 It added further: "As a matter of policy and sound statutory interpretation, patentees cannot be allowed to 'game' the system in this way.
 This, in my view, is the key issue in this appeal."

 Teva Canada launched Novo-Sildenafil, a generic version of Viagra, on the day the Supreme Court of Canada released its decision.
 To remain competitive, Pfizer then reduced the price of Viagra in Canada.
 However, on 9 November 2012, Pfizer filed a motion for a re-hearing of the appeal in the Supreme Court of Canada, on the grounds that the court accidentally exceeded its jurisdiction by voiding the patent.
 Finally, on 22 April 2013, the Supreme Court of Canada invalidated Pfizer's patent altogether.